 The prior notion that colon and rectal cancers were a problem of the elderly is false and has been overwritten.
 New guidelines per the American Cancer Society have lowered the screening age from 50 to 45 years of age.
 This is due to the recent trend of colon and rectal cancers being diagnosed in younger patients.

 Prevent colon cancer by scheduling your screening.
-Don’t wait.
+Get back on track.
 Your health depends on it!

-Though experts encourage everyone to stay home when they can and physically distance from each other during the COVID-19 pandemic, getting screened is still an important and safe process.
+Getting screened is an important and safe process.
 UF Health Surgery – Jacksonville follows CDC infection prevention guidelines for hospitals and is taking extra precautions to keep patients, visitors and staff safe.